Skip to content

 A custom data source control that integrates with the Census API and lets users explore demographic data through natural language queries.
 The tutorial follows three steps:

-2. Understand the components - Learn how each part works
+2. Understand the components - Learn how _load and _render_controls work

 3. Extend to full version - Add dynamic options and more features

-• Add interactive parameters - Let users select years, regions, variables, or filters before loading data
+• Add interactive parameters for users to select subsets of data

 Prerequisites